Comparison: State vs. Federal

 - Being regarded by others as having such an impairment

-A qualified individual with a disability means a disabled person who, with reasonable accommodation, can perform the essential functions required of all applicants for the position.
+Under state law, a "qualified individual with a disability" means a disabled person who, with reasonable accommodation, can perform the essential functions required of all applicants for the position.

-Employers with 15 or more employees are required to provide reasonable accommodation for the disability of a qualified individual, unless the accommodation would pose an undue business hardship (MN Stat.
-Sec. ...
+Employers with 15 or more employees are required to provide reasonable accommodation for the disability of a qualified individual, unless the accommodation would ...